Present Perfect Yes/No Questions ESL Games and Activities

 Present Perfect Bingo

-In this fun present perfect game, students play bingo by asking and answering Have you questions.
+In this free present perfect yes/no questions game, students play bingo by asking and answering Have you questions.
 Students go around asking their classmates present perfect Have you...? questions from the squares on the bingo grid.
 If a square relates to a personal experience, students make a question with Have you ever...?
 When a classmate answers 'Yes, I have' to a question, the student writes their name in the square and then moves on to speak to another student.
 If a classmate answers 'No, I haven't', the student asks a different question or goes on to speak to someone else.
 The first student to get five squares in a row in any direction shouts 'Bingo!'
 When this happens, stop the activity and have the student make five present perfect sentences about the information in the squares, e.g. 'Becky has flown a kite.
 Derek has been on a long flight, etc.' Then, students continue the game by trying to complete the entire bingo card with names.

 Present Perfect Bingo Preview